Menu

 Solar radiation data from benchmark stations at the HJ Andrews Experimental Forest, 1973 to present

-• Creator(s): Christopher Daly, Mark D Schulze, W. Arthur McKee
+• Creator(s): Mark D Schulze, Christopher Daly, W. Arthur McKee

-• PI(s): Mark D Schulze, Christopher Daly
+• PI(s): Mark D Schulze, Christopher Daly, Suzanne M. Remillard

 • Originator(s): W. Arthur McKee